serafin-labs/serafin/misc/doc/OVERVIEW.md

 ## Advanced typings

 The pipeline does not only combine behaviors.
 It also combines types.
-This means that the schema modifications and the options you've added endup beeing part of the type signature of the pipeline.
+This means that the schema modifications and the options you add endup beeing part of the type signature of the pipeline.

 ![](https://media.giphy.com/media/l2QE7DJSSgkg0I812/giphy.gif)

 ## Model Interfaces generation

 The biggest part of the model relies on JSON Schema.
 But **Typescript** needs **Interfaces** to provide good type checking.
-To avoid you creating those **Interfaces** by hand, we created a gulp task based on **json-schema-to-typescript**.
+To avoid you creating those **Interfaces** manually, we created a gulp task based on **json-schema-to-typescript**.

 Check out [serafin-framework/gulp-serafin-json-schema-to-typescript](https://github.com/serafin-framework/gulp-serafin-json-schema-to-typescript)